ThePaavero/quick-upload/README.md

 ✅ Success.
 Here's your link:
 https://example.com/temp/example.txt
-Download the file and then press any key (except for Enter) to delete it.
+Download the file and then press ENTER to delete it.
-Continue...
-(Hit any key)
 ```

 After key press: